google/crosvm/docs/book/src/integration/chromeos.md

 **Never** submit code just to ChromeOS, as it will cause upstream to diverge and result in merge conflicts down the road.

+## Running a Tryjob

+For googlers, see go/cdg-site

 [chromiumos/platform/crosvm]: https://chromium.googlesource.com/chromiumos/platform/crosvm
 [crosvm/crosvm]: https://chromium.googlesource.com/crosvm/crosvm